AleidvdZ/python-api-challenge/README.md

 0607 used examples from module 6 for plots.
 No issues.

-0608 finished WeatherPy without issues figured out some text formatting in Jupyter Notebook
+0608 finished WeatherPy without issues figured out some text formatting in Jupyter Notebook by playing around with symbols # and **

 **VacationPy**
 0608 started VacatioPy